quantis/activeRecord/README.markdown

 **Note** - Paris has its *own* default ID column name mechanism, and does not respect column names specified in Idiorm's configuration.

-### Querying ###
+### Paris' Active Record pattern ###

+Each instance of your class represents a row in the database table.
+For example, to create an object representing a new row in the `user` table,

+    $user = new User;

+Properties on model objects represent columns from the database table.
+You can retrieve, set, and unset them just like any other PHP variable.
+However, like Idiorm, any changes made are not saved to the database until you call the `save` method.

+    $user->name = "Frank";
+    echo $user->name;
+    // prints "Frank"
+    $user->save();
+    // assuming id is the primary key column, echo $user->id;
+    // prints the id assigned to the newly inserted row

+To operate on rows already in the database table the `find_one` and `find_many` methods from [Idiorm](http://github.com/j4mie/idiorm/) are available, but slightly enhanced.
+Instead of returning an instance of the ORM class `find_one` loads data from the database into the current instance.
+As in Idiorm, it can accept a primary key ID as its argument.
+For example,

+    $user = new User;
+    $user->find_one($id);

+Since Paris uses nearly the same [fluent interface](http://en.wikipedia.org/wiki/Fluent_interface) as Idiorm, it relies on a lot of chaining.
+For this reason, a convenience *factory method* called `factory` on the base `Model` class is provided.
+It takes a single argument: the name of the model class you wish to use, and immediately returns it for the purpose of chaining.

+    $user = Model::factory('User')->find_one($id);
+    // equivalent to the previous example.

+Since this `$user` object represents a row in the database, when it is modified and saved, it performs an update on the database instead of inserting a new row.

+    $user->name = "Fred";
+    $user->email = "fred@example.com";
+    $user->pageviews++;
+    $user->save();
+    echo $user->id;
+    // should still be the same as $id.

+#### Querying ####

-Querying allows you to select data from your database and populate instances of your model classes.
-Queries start with a call to a static *factory method* on the base `Model` class that takes a single argument: the name of the model class you wish to use for your query.
-This factory method is then used as the start of a *method chain* which gives you full access to [Idiorm](http://github.com/j4mie/idiorm/)'s fluent query API. **See Idiorm's documentation for details of this API.**
+Querying allows you to select particular rows from your database to populate instances of your model class.
+Query methods operate on instances of your class, chain as in [Idiorm](http://github.com/j4mie/idiorm/), and then execute when a call to `find_one` or `find_many` is performed.
+Paris gives you full access to Idiorm's fluent query API.  **See [Idiorm's documentation](http://github.com/j4mie/idiorm/) for details of this API.**

 For example: